 The tower is a four-storey building, built of stone on a quadrangular plan with dimensions of approximately 22.5×25 meters.
-The entrance led through the ogival portal directly to the second floor, originally covered with a timber ceiling.
-In the ground floor room there is a stellar vault.
-On the third floor, probably serving as the main hall, niches for sitting have been preserved.
-In the tower there were no internal stone divisions, probably only timber partitions.
-The latrines were located on the western wall, at the height of the third and fourth storeys.
-The tower was surrounded by a moat and an earth rampart.
+The entrance to its interior led through an ogival portal straight to the second floor, most likely by means of external timber stairs or a ladder.
+This method allowed for easy isolation of the tower from potential attackers.
+Inside the tower in the ground floor room there was a stellar vault, while the second floor was covered with a wooden ceiling.
+On the third floor, probably acting as the main hall, there were side window niches for sitting.
+In the tower on individual floors there were no internal stone divisions, probably only wooden partitions.
+The latrines were located on the western wall, at the height of the top two floors.
+The tower was originally surrounded by a moat and an earth rampart.

 The tower has been preserved in good condition, but unfortunately it is currently occupied by offices and is not open to the public, and the surrounding area is heavily neglected.

 Chorowska M., Rezydencje średniowieczne na Śląsku, Wrocław 2003.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.

 Rosiek A.M., Siedziby rycerskie w księstwie świdnicko – jaworskim do końca XIV wieku, Kraków 2010.